leonletto/leonletto.github.io/Blog/Why-Your-Long-Context-AI-Keeps-Forgetting.md

 5. **For private inference, be strategic.** You can't throw unlimited compute at the problem, so model selection is critical.

 ## The Bottom Line

-I wanted one model to do everything.
-That's not realistic for private inference at 30B parameters—not yet.

 The lesson: **Choose your model based on architecture and task requirements, not marketing claims.**